Why Do We Need to Pre-Process Time Series Data?

 The method goes through the entire data and fills out missing values in several different ways.

-The first one is called “front filling” and it assigns the value of the previous period.
+We call the first one “front filling” and it assigns the value of the previous period.
 For instance, if we have no data available for the 15th of July 2004, we assign to it the value recorded on the 14th of July 2004.

 A third way we deal with missing data is by assigning the same value to all the NA time periods.
 For instance, it is common practice to assign the average value of the time-series to all the missing values.